NETWAYS/foreman-training/training/01_training.md

 # Training

-<h3>This training course will introduce the architectual concepts of Foreman, will cover installation, usage and administration.
+This training course will introduce the architectual concepts of Foreman, will cover installation, usage and administration.
-The configuration management solution used will be Puppet.</h3>
+The configuration management solution used will be Puppet.

 * Foreman architecture
 * Installation